The WISE Awards are judged by an esteemed panel of industry leaders and experts who represent our sponsor companies.

 She is a graduate of Cambridge University (Natural Sciences).

-Interconnects Design Department, MBDA
+Senior Interconnects Design Engineer, MBDA

 Hannah has worked in the engineering industry for 8 years undertaking various roles, experiences and opportunities.
 Her career started as a mechanical engineering apprentice at MBDA UK, spending 4 years completing further education, alongside 3 month rotational placements in different areas of the company.
 During her apprenticeship, Hannah played an important part in encouraging women into engineering through her interactions with students at various school events, being a STEM Ambassador and managing work experience placements within MBDA.
 More recently Hannah was interviewed for an article about diversity & inclusion with The Telegraph.